-Although described in section 4.2, the data types available for the attributes are limited.
-Currently, only atomic types are fully supported.
-Neither lists of values nor references to other objects are supported.
+Some of the datatypes described in Section 4.2 are not implemented.
+Currently, O2DBI only supports atomic types.
+Neither lists of values nor references to other objects are available.
 O2DBI can parse the shown notation, and the generated tables are correct (including necessary normalization steps), but the associated methods are not working yet.
 Part of this problem can be solved rather easily: Instead of using "ref on object", use "INT".
 Instead of an object, the associated method then expects the object identifier of the referenced object.
-So, instead of writing you simply use
+So, instead of writing one can use the following statements:

+\$publisher1 = \$book1->publisher; \$book2->publisher(\$publisher2);

 '''

-$publisher1 = $book1->publisher;
+$publisher1 = simpleDB::publisher->init_id($book1->publisher);

-$book2->publisher($publisher2);
+$book2->publisher($publisher2->id);

 '''

-\$publisher1 = simpleDB::publisher->init\id(\$book1->publisher); \$book2->publisher(\$publisher2->id);